Data Center Fabrics

 May 2013 update session

-The special guest star - Dan Backman, solution architect @ Plexxi - will describe Plexxi's approach to scale-out data center fabrics and controller-based data center networking (more about Dan).
+Dan Backman, solution architect @ Plexxi, described Plexxi's approach to scale-out data center fabrics and controller-based data center networking (more about Dan).

 November 2012 update session